Helping churches and chapels in Northern Ireland

 In March 2018, as a short term project funded by the Department for Communities, the National Churches Trust worked with faith and heritage organisations and professionals to start to set up a framework for a future strategic action plan to build resilience for places of worship in Northern Ireland.
 We created a new Places of Worship Forum, which will allow faith and heritage organisations to share information about funding and caring for historic church buildings.
 Organisations that have contributed include the Ulster Historic Churches Trust, the Ulster Architectural Heritage Society, the Diocese of Down and Connor, the Methodist Church in Ireland, the Architectural Heritage Fund and the Heritage Lottery Fund.

-In 2019 we are delighted to be working with the Department for Communities again on a second phase.
+In 2019 we are delighted to be working with the Department for Communities again on the next phase.
+If you want to become involved these are the next events:

 As part of the 2018 project we conducted research into the challenges faced by places of worship in Northern Ireland.
 An online survey for volunteers and staff at individual places of worship across Christian traditions identified key common concerns and needs.